Research and studies constantly throw up new trends and statistics about how our lifestyles are changing. New trends in parenting are no exception.

-Unlike the past, chicken nuggets and mac and cheese are no more part of the kid’s menu.
-Instead, restaurants are contemplating to swap them out for more sophisticated cuisine.
+Unlike the past, chicken nuggets and mac & cheese are no more part of the kid’s menu.
+Instead, restaurants are contemplating swapping them out for more sophisticated cuisine.

 Millennial parents want to feed their little ones more exciting foods.
-So, get ready for an even more exciting kid’s food menu in 2020.
+So, get ready for an even more exciting kid’s food menu in the times to come.

 9. Less spanking

 Spanking has always been a divisive topic among parents.

 Some parents believe that they have no other choice, while some say that the cons outweigh any pros.
 Thus, parents are looking for more alternative forms of punishment for their kids.
 Parents are practicing less yelling and time out tactics.

 And most importantly, parents are letting kids experience the natural consequences of their actions to learn a lesson.

 These days, there are too many name trends to keep track of, but surprisingly, one trend that seems to be taking shape for 2020 is parents opting for inspirational names.